 There are four inconsistent findings concerning dCA in unaffected hemisphere (UH) of severe IS, dCA in mild-to-moderate stroke, dCA in different stroke subtypes and dCA after intravenous recanalization treatment.

-Two studies found significantly impaired dCA in the unaffected hemisphere (UH) after severe IS.71, 72 However, this was not confirmed by Salinet et al., who did not find a significant difference in UH dCA status as compared to a healthy control (HC) group.70 In the case of mild-to-moderate stroke, there are more contradictory findings; from one side, some results (3 studies) demonstrated no dCA difference.54, 69, 73 On the other hand, Atkins et al found significant impaired dCA in the AH as compared to HC subjects, leaving unanswered the question of whether dCA is changed in the sub-population of mild-to-moderate stroke patients.68 As in the case of UH one possible reason for this conflicting findings is that our review considered dCA measurements taken in the first 48 hours of stroke onset, while there are studies that demonstrated a compromise of dCA in later stages of acute IS patients.76, 77 Thus, the hypothesis would be that large IS patients would show immediate dCA change mainly in AH while mild-to-moderate stroke patients would have more subtle dCA change or even no impairment.
-The rationale for this hypothesis is that during the ischemia there is a global autonomic and inflammatory response and factors like lactate and free oxygen radicals contribute to the dCA failure by direct vasoparalysis in the occlude, reperfused vascular territory and also in the UH.54, 75, 78, 79 In this line of thought, the dCA change would be earlier in the territory of large vessel occlusion due to more injured tissue releasing cellular substances.
+Two studies found significantly impaired dCA in the unaffected hemisphere (UH) after severe IS.71, 72 However, this was not confirmed by Salinet et al., who did not find a significant difference in UH dCA status as compared to a healthy control (HC) group.70 In the case of mild-to-moderate stroke, there are more contradictory findings; from one side, some results (3 studies) demonstrated no dCA difference.54, 69, 73 On the other hand, Atkins et al found significant impaired dCA in the AH as compared to HC subjects, leaving unanswered the question of whether dCA is changed in the sub-population of mild-to-moderate stroke patients.68 As in the case of UH one possible reason for this conflicting findings is that our review considered dCA measurements taken in the first 48 hours of stroke onset, while there are studies that demonstrated a compromise of dCA in later stages of acute IS patients.76, 77 Thus, the hypothesis would be that severe IS patients would show immediate dCA change mainly in AH while mild-to-moderate stroke patients would have more subtle dCA change or even no impairment.
+The rationale for this hypothesis is that during the ischemia there is a global autonomic and inflammatory response and factors like lactate and free oxygen radicals contribute to the dCA failure by direct vasoparalysis in the occluded, reperfused vascular territory and also in the UH.54, 75, 78, 79 In this line of thought, the dCA change would be earlier in the territory of large vessel occlusion due to more injured tissue releasing cellular substances.
 This reinforces the need for future studies to look at individual patients and separate the IS population under study, not just for admission stroke severity but also for the moment when the dCA result was collected and reperfusion was established.

 Regarding stroke subtype, one study demonstrated that lacunar stroke (LS) had a bilateral compromise of dCA.
 Immink et al. compared measurements in LS patients (both hemispheres) with the AH of severe large artery stroke and concluded that in both patient populations dCA was compromised.
 However, it seems that dCA is lower – although not significantly so – in more severe stroke patients.65 On the other hand, Saeed et al., using the method of autoregulation index (ARI) with spontaneous or induced ABP fluctuations, found that dCA status66 was not related to stroke subtype (classified as total/partial anterior circulation syndrome, lacunar syndrome, and posterior circulation syndrome)66; however, it should be pointed out that in this work, the stroke severity was not reported.
 The finding was corroborated by Llwyd et al. that did not find a relationship amongst different stroke subtypes and dCA.
 These contradictory findings raises the question of whether large vessel occlusion stroke leads to direct change of the affected vascular territory (and perhaps the failure of collaterals), while lacunar stroke has a more global and less severe dCA reduction caused by long standing microvascular compromise of both hemispheres.
 As lacunar strokes are the result of cerebral small-vessel disease,80, 81 it is hypothesized that the reduction of CA is not the result of acute vessel blockage per se, but more the result of a chronic condition like hypertension.65, 82. .
 This hypotheses reinforces the idea to further explore different stroke groups according to aetiology of stroke.